norcams/docs-enduser/docs/usecase-toturials.rst

    To use the CLI instead of the server, run ``llama-cli`` with the same arguments (omit ``--port``).

-6. Connect your AI agent
+6. Connect an agentic framework

-   Configure your AI agent (e.g., Hermes) to use the local endpoint:
+   Configure your agentic framework (e.g., agentic frameworks with built-in image tools such as Hermes desktop) to use the local endpoint:

    .. code-block:: console